 This tutorial shows how to draw broccoli in six steps.
 It includes simple slightly stylized examples and quick drawing instructions.

 Broccoli generally has a lot of random shapes and small parts making it fairly difficult to draw.
-However it can be much easier to draw a more stylized example such as this one and it can still look very nice.
+However it can be much easier to make a drawing of a more stylized example such as this.
+At the same time it can look very nice.

 It’s recommended that you start the line drawing part of this tutorial with a pencil.
 You can (optionally) switch to a black pen/marker later on.